rust-lang/rust/doc/tutorial.md

 // A slice
 let xs = &[1, 2, 3];

-// Slices have their type written as &[int] let ys: &[int] = xs;
+// Slices have their type written as &[Type] let ys: &[int] = xs;

 // Other vector types coerce to slices